CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 # Chapter 2: Getting Started

 Pseudo Code:
-Refers to method of describing a set of instructions or algorithms that is implementation agnostic.
+Refers to a method of describing a set of instructions or algorithms that is implementation agnostic.
 Can be interpreted and implemented in a variety of different manners.
-Algorithm described in the clearest way.
+The algorithm described in the clearest way.

-## Insertion Sort
+## 2.1 Insertion Sort

+Loop invariant:
+Section of the array that are already sorted.

-One solution to sorting Problem is insertion sort in which given a set of numbers we try to order them from smallest to greatest.
+One solution to sorting problem is insertion sort.
 To prove that algorithm is correct, we must show that certain conditions are met.

-`Loop invariant`: section of the array that are already sorted.

 - `Initialization`: certain properties of array are true before algorithm starts
 - `Maintenace`: if certain things are true before iteration of loop, will remain true for next iteration
 - `Termination`: certain properties arise from evaluation of loop

-Things that are proven with insertion algorithm
+Each of these facts can be proven throughout the running of the algorithm

-- At start sub array A[0..j] where j = 1, is an array with a single element, as such it is trivially sorted
+- At start, we have sub array where j = 1, it is an array with a single element, as such it is trivially sorted.
+It can be trivially proved to be sorted
 - at each iteration, the right most element being sorted is swapped with the previous element, if it does not reach the correct position it is swap again
 - when j reaches the value of length of A, the algorithm stops and by the array